wanghaisheng/see-what-i-am-building-turn-github-daily-event-to-blog-update/README.md

 # Convert events from GitHub into readable, shareable content across different platforms.

+this is improvded from https://github.com/wanghaisheng/a-turn-paper-daily-track-to-blog-template, where now openai content  and image generation support

 ### 1. **To Blog**

 You want to convert the event into markdown content for blog posts.